-The funding awarded will be \$20,000 for basic contract compliance elements.
+The funding award will be \$20,000 for basic contract compliance elements.
 Successful applicants will be required to submit a budget during the first quarter of the contract.
 Organizations will be encouraged to include incentives for parent participation in Task Force activities; incentives must total no more than \$2,000 per year.
+DCYF anticipates awarding up to 10 contracts, including 5 returning contractors.